 While it may seem an impossible task to eradicate undesirable users from popular and easily accessible marketing platforms, there are solutions to reduce your risks as a technology provider.

-zvelo recently partnered with an SMS marketing platform to deliver a solution offering real-time URL analysis to mitigate the use of their platform for nefarious purposes, and eliminate as many objectionable and malicious URLs as possible — across base level domains, as well as the page, post or article level.
-You can read the full case study here.
+zvelo recently partnered with an SMS and MMS marketing platform to deliver a solution offering real-time URL analysis to mitigate the use of their platform for nefarious purposes, and eliminate as many objectionable and malicious URLs as possible — across base level domains, as well as the page, post or article level.
+Read the full case study featuring zvelo’s newest partner and see how they leveraged full-path URL classification for regulatory compliance.